rivertam2016/pyCMR2/README.md

 Expanding the scope of memory search: Modeling intralist and interlist effects in free recall.
 Psychological review, 122(2), 337-363.

+The K02 data files and the original MATLAB version of this code, are all available on the website of the Computational Memory Lab at UPenn.

+Faster / more streamlined implementations of this code are in the pipeline.
+Stay tuned!

 <b>The K02_files directory contains:</b>

 1. K02_data.txt: A .txt file containing the presented lists used in Kahana et al. (2002)